theroyalwhee0/tricycle/README.md

 ```

 ## First Party Middleware
-- [Log Winston](https://github.com/theroyalwhee0/tricycle-log-winston) - Adds a Winston Logger to the context useing the Azure Function Logger as a transport
+- [Log Winston](https://github.com/theroyalwhee0/tricycle-log-winston) - Adds a Winston Logger to the context using the Azure Function Logger as a transport

 ## Links